-- 2.)
-Enter a name (1 to 63 characters) for the backup file in the Filename field, including the .xml file name extension and the path to the directory that contains the configuration file to upload. - 3.)
-Enter the IP address of the TFTP server in the Server IP field. - 4.)
-Click the Restore button.
+- 1. If it is not already selected, click the check box to use TFTP to upload the file. - 2.
+Enter a name for the backup file in the Filename field, including the .xml file name extension and the path to the directory that contains the configuration file to upload. - 3.
+Enter the IP address of the TFTP server.

+4. Click the Restore button.